-Regular inspections, maintenance and water quality testing is performed by certified operators to ensure optimal operation of the City's water system.
+Regular inspections, maintenance and water quality testing are performed by certified operators to ensure optimal operation of the City's water system.

-To assist the operators of our water system, the City purchased a new, state of the art, maintenance management program in 2009.
+To assist the operators of our water system, the city purchased a new, state-of-the-art, maintenance management program in 2009.

-Maintenance of the Salmon Arm water system involves five key programs:
+Maintenance of the Salmon Arm water system involves six key programs:

-- 1) Air Valves servicing and upgrading. - 2) Water mains flushing, scouring for taste and odour control. - 3) Hydrants servicing, painting and upgrading. - 4) Reservoirs inspection and cleaning. - 5) Clearing of trees and brush along City rights of ways
+- 1) Air Valves servicing and upgrading to ensure operational requirements. - 2) Water mains unidirectional flushing for taste and odor control. - 3) Hydrants servicing, painting, protection and installations. - 4) Mainline Valve Maintenance operating, repairing - 5) Reservoirs inspection and cleaning. - 6) Clearing of trees and brushing along City rights of ways